Engine Mechanical problem

 2002 Dodge Caravan 6 cyl Two Wheel Drive Automatic 77000 miles

 I have an '02 Dodge Grand Caravan 3.3L V6 with 77k miles on it.
 Bought it with 58k.
 Have only used synthetic oil since then & it has always run smoothly.
-Recently I went a bit long between changes (maybe 2k mi. overdue) & it started to tick slightly.
+Recently I went a bit long between changes (maybe 2k mi.
+Overdue) & it started to tick slightly.
 Now that I have changed the oil, it is ticking worse.
-Sounds like it's coming from the back of the engine (right bank?) and I can hear it better from underneath.
+Sounds like it's coming from the back of the engine (right bank?)
+And I can hear it better from underneath.
 I used a stethoscope (long piece of flexible tubing) to try locating the sound and can hear it loudest when the tube is over a freeze plug (but the water pump sounds fine).
 I put in oil additive (the thick stuff used to reduce smoking), but it's made no difference.
 It has never smoked and doesn't now, but I thought it might help with the tick.
 Oil level is correct on the dipstick.
 I have a P0420 code.
 Could it be a bad rocker or lifter and be misfiring and causing the sensor to pick it up in the exhaust?
 The tick is easy to hear at idle but can't be heard at high RPMs.
 It's practically impossible to hear from inside the vehicle.
 Power & mileage still seem OK.

-Good question.
+Hi: Good question.
 I would have a Chrysler mechanic listen to it.
 The 3.3L had a problem with cracked rocker towers.
 (I had one myself) Where the rocker bolts to the head is where the problem exists.
 It cracks and the only way to repair it is to replace the head.

 Let me know what you find out.
 I would like to know if I'm correct on this one.